-- Only input and output formal parameters are allowed in the function's public variable section. - Input formal parameters are read-only after being bound to the actual arguments or default values, i.e., they shall not be assigned values in the body of the function. - A function shall not be used in connections, shall not have equations, shall not have initial algorithms. - A function can have at most one algorithm section or one external function interface (not both), which, if present, is the body of the function. - A function may only contain components of the specialized classes type, record, operator record, and function; and it must not contain, e.g., model, block, operator or connector components. - A function may not contain components of type Clock. - The elements of a function shall not have prefixes inner, or outer. - A function may have zero or one external function interface, which, if present, is the external definition of the function. - For a function to be called in a simulation model, the function shall not be partial, and the output variables must be assigned inside the function either in binding equations or in an algorithm section, or have an external function interface as its body, or be defined as a function partial derivative.
+- Each public component must have the prefix input or output. - Input formal parameters are read-only after being bound to the actual arguments or default values, i.e., they shall not be assigned values in the body of the function. - A function shall not be used in connections, shall not have equations, shall not have initial algorithms. - A function can have at most one algorithm section or one external function interface (not both), which, if present, is the body of the function. - A function may only contain components of the specialized classes type, record, operator record, and function; and it must not contain, e.g., model, block, operator or connector components. - A function may not contain components of type Clock. - The elements of a function shall not have prefixes inner, or outer. - A function may have zero or one external function interface, which, if present, is the external definition of the function. - For a function to be called in a simulation model, the function shall not be partial, and the output variables must be assigned inside the function either in binding equations or in an algorithm section, or have an external function interface as its body, or be defined as a function partial derivative.
 The output variables of a function should be computed.